gaultier/blog/sha.md

 ## Non-SIMD

 To isolate the issue, I have created a simple benchmark program.
 It reads the `.torrent` file, and the download file, in my case the `.iso` NetBSD image.
-Every chunk gets hashed and this gets compared with the expected value (a SHA1 hash, or digest, is 20 bytes long).
+Every piece gets hashed and this gets compared with the expected value (a SHA1 hash, or digest, is 20 bytes long).
 To simplify, I skip the decoding of the `.torrent` file, and hard-code the piece length, as well as where exactly in the file are the expected hashes.
 The only difficulty is that the last piece might be shorter than the others.

 ```c
 #include <fcntl.h>